wp-plugins/curtain/readme.txt

 == Changelog ==

+= 1.0.2 =
+* A security bug which allowed users to enable/disable the maintenance mode without logging in has been fixed
+* The admin bar icon will now also be shown on the front-end
+* A bug was fixed which disallowed some users to activate the maintenance mode

 = 1.0.1 =
 * Reset button now appears also when the background is being changed
 * Better compatibility with PHP versions (> 5.4)